m92vyas/llm-reader/README.md

 ### To Scrape and Crawl without getting Blocked:
 - You can use [ParseExtract](https://parseextract.com).
 A Pay-As-You-Go API (hosted version of this repo).
 No minimum amount, No Expiry of Credits.
-- You can also Crawl any webpage using [ParseExtract](https://parseextract.com).
+You can also Crawl any webpage using ParseExtract.
 - APIs for Document OCR/Parsing, Structured Data Extraction, Table Extraction(with conversion to excel/csv) can also be used with the same credits.
 Works well for scanned documents, documents with tables, images, math equations, special symbols, complex layouts and multiple languages.

 ### License:
-This project is open-source and available under the [MIT License](LICENSE)
+This project is open-source and available under the MIT License.

 ### Support & Feedback: